o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 1. Choose **Pull request** in the upper-right to create a new PR.

-1. In the **Open a pull request** dialog, the pull request will automatically point to `o3de:main`.
+1. In the **Open a pull request** dialog, the pull request will automatically point to `o3de.org:main`.
 The PR comment will use the message from your commit.
-Depending on the length of the first sentence in the comment, the message may be improperly split between the title and the body of the message.
+Depending on the length of the first sentence in the comment, the message might be improperly split between the title and the body of the message.
 Make changes to the title and message for clarity, and be sure to include the issue number in the title of the PR if the PR is addressing an existing issue.

 1. Add appropriate labels to your PR if necessary.
 In the column on the right is a section named **Labels**.
 Choose the **gear button** to view the label list and select labels for your PR.
 Each label has a short explanation for how it is used.
 Not all labels are appropriate for PRs.
 Some are meant to be used on issues.
 PRs do not always require labels.